Kevinpgalligan/KevingalWebsite/pages/blog/java-overloading.md

 title: 20 years without operator overloading in Java
-date: 2021-01-15
+date: 2021-03-20
 description: 20 years have passed since Guy Steele's talk, "Growing a Language", and Java still doesn't have operator overloading.
 requires: code math
 tags: programming

 A *syllable* is a sound that makes up part of a word.
-In the year two nought nought nought (2000), a score of years ago, Guy Steele gave a talk called ["Growing a Language"](https://www.youtube.com/watch?v=_ahvzDzKdB0).
-He used a schtick in his talk: he did not use a word of more than one syllable if he did not first say what it meant.
-In this post, I use the same schtick.
+In the year two nought nought nought (2000), Guy Steele gave a talk called ["Growing a Language"](https://www.youtube.com/watch?v=_ahvzDzKdB0).
+He used a schtick in his talk, where he did not use a word of more than one syllable if he did not first say what it meant.
+In this post, I will use the same schtick.

 As such, I will have to say what some words mean up-front, if you will bear with me.